akrisfx/msgProject/README.md

 This is simple anonymous chat

-Backend was maken by IlyaM1 with node.js ws mongoose
+Backend is made by IlyaM1 with node.js ws mongoose

-Frontend was maken by Akrisfx
+Frontend is made by Akrisfx

 Database: MongoDB